Moving to Thailand from the USA: tips for a smooth relocation in 2026

 At TFX, we specialize in helping US expats stay IRS-compliant while they explore life abroad.
 Let us help you make the move stress-free.

-Depending on your visa type, you can stay from 30 days (tourist visa) to several years with long-term or retirement visas.
+Depending on your visa type, you can stay from 60 days (visa exemption) to several years with long-term or retirement visas.

 No, many expats live comfortably without fluent Thai, especially in larger cities, though basic phrases are helpful.